Iwakura-dev/react-ai-image-generator/README.md

 # React Ai Image Generator
 - This project is a training project to understand the principles of working with generators
 - At the moment this project can only send requests with POST methods, and send you the generated image that you wrote in the string
+- Stack: React.js + React-Query.
+For styling I used SCSS